News

 Farewell: We’ll then drop you off (near 6:00 PM) at the airport, or in Bucharest, or at an Otopeni airport hotel, or the train station in Bucharest, for the next leg of your journey. – Breakfast, lunch, return to Bucharest

-PRICES AND INCLUSIONS (FOLLOWED BY HOST BIOS): This trip includes tons, so please do scroll down to inclusions – it is $2100 USD per person in a double/shared room for two (either twin beds available or queen/double for couples).
-If you want a single room and don’t want to share, the single room supplement (to have your own burp and fart space) is $250 USD for the entire trip, which is nothing more than the extra cost to have that single room.
-A deposit (which comes off your total) of $300 USD reserves your spot.
-Anyone from around the world is welcome, and you can check the currency conversion from USD to yours in a quick google search.
+PRICES AND INCLUSIONS (FOLLOWED BY HOST BIOS): This trip includes tons, so please do scroll down to inclusions (anyone from around the world is welcome, and you can check the currency conversion from euro to yours in a quick google search) – it is 2100 euro per person in a double/shared room for two (either twin beds available or queen/double for couples).
+If you want a single room and don’t want to share, the single room supplement (to have your own burp and fart space) is 300 euro for the entire trip, which is nothing more than the extra cost to have that single room.
+A deposit (which comes off your total) of 300 euro reserves your spot.
 Please contact us with questions or to join the expedition at: writers-expeditions@mail.com (and cc kirstenkoza@gmail.com).
 We respond quickly (if you don’t hear back within 24 hours, check your spam bin).
 You can also message us at our Writers’ Expeditions Facebook Page.

 Inclusions:

-• All accommodation (the delightful inns are small and unique – three and four star, with private bath, and wifi)
+• All accommodation (the delightful inns are three and four star, with private bath, and wifi)

 • All meals (don’t blame us if you gain weight – the food in Romania is fabulous, and you’re the one ordering what you want from the menus)